-The Statement of Qualifications presented an obstacle for the team in the lack of shared previous experience between the Contractor and Lead Engineer, KPFF.
-As Proposal Management Specialists, our task was to find innovative solutions and strategies to the proposing team’s obstacles.
-In this case, we did so by focusing on the strengths of the project team and their capabilities.
-Additionally, we clearly illustrated the commonality of the teams including their shared experience as well as their shared systems and processes that would make them excellent Design-Build partners as a streamlined, cohesive unit.
+The Phase 1 Statement of Qualifications presented a challenge for the team in the lack of shared previous experience between the Contractor and Lead Engineer, KPFF.
+As Proposal Managers, Mission Critical’s task was to find innovative solutions and strategies to the proposing team’s obstacles.
+In this case, we did so by focusing on the strengths of the project team and their unique capabilities.
+To further illustrate the team’s strength, we clearly outlined commonalities, including their shared experience and shared systems and processes that would make them excellent Design-Build partners as a streamlined, cohesive unit.

-The Statement of Proposal included more details for the technical approach to this challenging and vital project for the accessibility of emergency vehicles.
-To better illustrate these components, Mission Critical used in-house designers to create accurate technical models that were utilized in both the proposal documents and the interview.
+The Phase 2 Statement of Proposal included more details for the technical approach to this challenging and vital project.
+To better illustrate these technical components, Mission Critical used in-house designers to create accurate models that were utilized in both the proposal documents and the interview presentation.

 The backbone of what made this procurement project a success was the weekly involvement in focus group meetings with both the Design and Construction teams.
-This allowed us to translate the Design-Build team’s innovations, best practices, and value engineering concepts into more than flat numbers—we modeled ideas in 3D to visually represent the reasoning and value of each alternative to communicate more thoroughly to the procuring entity.
+This allowed us to translate the Design-Build team’s innovations, best practices, and value engineering concepts into more than flat numbers—Mission Critical’s in-house modeling team worked collaboratively with KPFF to move 2D concepts into finished 3D photorealistic and wireframe models.
+This was key to visually representing the reasoning and value of each alternative and communicated the overall design vision more thoroughly to the procuring entity.